meth/app/README.md

 ## Packaging and publishing

+These instructions are for running on OS X - this is currently the only supported dev platform.

 ### Win/Mac/Linux

-Note: You will need to install Wine for Windows packaging to work, see https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms
+**You will need to install Wine for Windows packaging to work, see https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms**

 To build installation packages for do: